e-pirate/blackpill-gcc-cmsis-blink/README.md

 But unlike the original project, this one is concentrated on getting a working firmware loaded to the BlackPill board with just a brief preceding steps explanation.
 Instead, more attention paid to code comments and register configuration aimed to clarify what a particular line of code and register does.
 Also, rework of source code and Makefile was made including some error fixing and optimization.

 This project will be particularly useful for developers using GNU/Linux as host system because it focuses on toolchain for this type of host systems assuming that `make`, `git` and `st-flash` or `dfu-util` are already installed.
-MacOS and Windows users still can make use of this project as all used tools are available for thoue platforms as well with very minor differences.
+MacOS and Windows users still can make use of this project as all used tools are available for thous platforms as well with very minor differences.

 ## Stages
 The project is divided on several "stages" with growing complexity and functionality that utilize different MCU's hardware and peripherals.
 Each "stage" is placed in individual directory and can be compiled separately.
 * **1_hsi** - blink led using internal 16MHz RC as clock source and dummy for-loop delay
 * **2_hse_pll** - blink led using external 25MHz crystal and PLL as clock source and tick-based delay
-* **3_swo** - print trace (debug) information to Serial Wire Output (ST-Link V2-1 and other SWO-enabled programmers/debugers)
+* **3_swo** - print trace (debug) information to Serial Wire Output (ST-Link V2-1 and other SWO-enabled programmers/debuggers)
+* **4_uart** - control led with simple commands over UART

 ## Uploading firmware to MCU flash memory
 To load compiled firmware to the MCU's flash memory a programmer is required.
 It is strongly recommended to have one of this cheap Chinese **ST-Link V2** clones because it make things much easier and faster without any manual manipulation involved.
 An **ST-Link V2-1** with **SWO** (Serial Wire Output) line is even better choice because it allows host system to receive trace messages from a running MCU with just one extra pin used and no additional software needed.
 This trace messages are extremely valuable because they give an idea what's going on inside running MCU with very little effort and negligible firmware size grows.
 Connect ST-Link V2 to the BlackPill board according to pinouts.